-To foster environments that support end-of-life comfort and create helpful, positive memories.
+To foster compassionate environments that support end-of-life comfort for those touched by death.

 We value human dignity.